 A place was needed to expand on some of the research and technical development arising from the organisations in which I have worked in recent decades.

-From around 1998, my aim has been to build up – with a background as a Biologist – theoretical and practical capacity in land-use systems, primarily those that produce food and other natural products, but need to sustain their own capacity for survival and to share their space with other living things.
+From around 1998, my aim had been to build – with a background as a Biologist – theoretical and practical capacity in land-use systems, primarily those that produce food and other natural products, but need to sustain their own capacity for survival and to share their space with other living things.

 Group and funding

 Funding has been from several sources.
-Sustaining the effort over more than two decades, the Scottish Government and the various departments that preceded it, have offered welcome continuity and allowed the formation of a strong base that includes major experimental field platforms and site networks.
+Sustaining the effort over more than two decades, the Scottish Government and the various departments that preceded it, have offered welcome continuity and allowed the formation of a strong base that includes theoretical capacity, major experimental field platforms and site networks.